 Step 2: Connect to Campus Network or VPN

-Your computer has to be on the campus network or VPN to access our servers.
-When you are physically off campus, you will need to connect to Stevens VPN before accessing them.
+Your computer has to be on the campus network or Stevens VPN to access our servers.
 You can follow this page from our IT department to request access to the VPN.

 Step 3: Set up pgAdmin